 What is immigration detention?

-Detention is not only a waste of human life, it is also a waste of money.
+Detention is not only harmful, it is expensive.
 It costs, on average, more than £30,000 to detain someone for a year.
 Detention cost the taxpayer nearly £100 million in 2020-21.